GeoHaber/Video-Transcode/README.md

 # Transcoding
-#H264 #H265 #HEVC #MPEG transcoding
+#H264 #H265 #HEVC #MPEG transcode

-The proccesing is done in a few steps
+The processing is done in a few steps:

-1) Scan a directory pointed to by "Folder"
+1) Scan a directory pointed to by "Folder."

-While there are files unproccesed
+While there are unprocessed files

-  2) Check if there is a lock file on that folder
+  2) Check if there is a lock file on that file or folder

-  3) Use FFparse to parse the vide file
+  3) Use FFparse to parse the file extract all info about Video, Audio, Subtitle etc.

-  4) Use the parse results to figure out what needs to be done
+  4) Use the parsed results to figure out what needs to be done FFZa_Brain to generate FFMpeg commands

-  5) Use the comands generated to FFmpeg Transcode both Audi and Video while extracting the subtitels
+  5) Use the commands generated to FFmpeg Transcode both Audio and Video while extracting the subtitles

   6) Cleanup

  Report results